Wistern is one of the many new names that came to England

 in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Weston, Atgate and others.

 Early Notables of the Wistern family (pre 1700)

-, charged with high treason...
-Another 107 words (8 lines of text) are included under the topic Early Wistern Notables in all our PDF Extended History products and printed products wherever possible.
+Edward Weston (1566-1635), was a Roman Catholic controversialist, son of...
+Another 166 words (12 lines of text) are included under the topic Early Wistern Notables in all our PDF Extended History products and printed products wherever possible.